Maximizing Engagement: Best Practices for Cross-Posting on Social Media

 Timing, frequency, and interaction prompts — step-by-step

-• First, identify custom peak times from your data: export 4–8 weeks of post-level performance and map highest engagement by hour and day; target those slots for primary pushes.
+1. First, find peak times from your data.
+Export 4 to 8 weeks of post performance and locate the highest engagement times by hour and day.
+Target those times for your main pushes.
 Expected outcome: concentrated lifts in immediate impressions.

 • Mix media types across the funnel: Reels for reach, carousels for saves, stories for quick engagement nudges, lives for deep conversations.